Cancer Diagnostic Imaging

 Imaging is the process of producing valuable pictures of body structures and organs.

-tests that may be used.
+of imaging tests that may be used.

 X-rays are diagnostic tests that use invisible electromagnetic energy beams to produce